wp-plugins/portfolio-slideshow/readme.txt

 1.1.9

+1.1 series

+* New admin menu
+* Updated hash detection for edge cases
+* CSS padding for pause/play text
 * Changed source order of scripts & CSS for better performance in IE
 * Added checks to ensure this plugin and the Pro version don't conflict if they're both installed at the same time.

-1.1.8

 * Bugfix: Show titles, show caps, show descriptions shortcode attributes weren't working.
 * PHP: General code cleanup

-1.1.7

 * CSS: Fix for menu compatibility with Duster theme.

-1.1.6

 * JS: only loading scripts on public side to avoid conflict with admin dashboard.
 * CSS: Used clearfix instead of break to end the slideshow

-1.1.5

 * Changed update logic because options tables were being updated on activation but not on upgrade.
 (Change in behavior of register_activation_hook in 3.1)

-1.1.4

 * Only load admin functions & update tables when necessary
 * JS: Slideshows load faster (used document.ready instead of window.load)
 * CSS: Added top margin to thumbnails

-1.1.3

 * Internationalization & Brazilian Portuguese translation (Thanks, Diana Cury!)
 * You can add any parent ID to the shortcode to specify a different set of images
 * Fix for blank slides

-1.1.2

 * Removed slideshow-related extras from feed.
 * Minor CSS updates for theme compatibility.
 * Add settings link to plugin activation page.

-1.1.1

 * New documentation video included within admin page

-1.1.0

-* New admin menu
-* Updated hash detection for edge cases
-* CSS padding for pause/play text

 1.0 series